special-force-analytic/special-force-analytic.github.io/analyses.md

 permalink: /analyses/
 ---

-This is Analyses page where additional contents or analyses is being placed and referred.
+This is the Analyses page where all analysis contents are being placed and referred.
+We demonstrate applications of Data Ananlytics on the aspect of sellers, customers, geolocation, and review analyses of the E-commerce data.

 ## Dataset Background
 We chose a [Brazilian ecommerce public dataset of orders](https://www.kaggle.com/olistbr/brazilian-ecommerce) made at [Olist Store](https://olist.com/) as our sample dataset to showcase applications of Data Analytics in E-commerce.
-The dataset is real commercial data that has been anonymised.
-It contains information of 100K orders from 2016 to 2018 made at marketplace in Brazil.
+The dataset is a sample real commercial data from the e-commerce company.
+All the confidential and sensitive information have been anonymised to protect privacy and rights of all stakeholers' information.
+It contains roughly 100k orders covering from 2016 to 2018 happen at marketplace in Brazil.
 It also features corresponding meta-data to an order including product attributes, customer attributes, seller attributes, payments, and reviews.
 The data schema of this dataset is as follows:

 ![](https://i.imgur.com/HRhd2Y0.png)